crazecoder/open_file/README.md

 # open_file

-A flutter plugin that can open files by native app
+A plug-in that can call native APP to open files with string result in flutter,support iOS(UTI) and android(intent)

 ## Usage